schaubia/exostriker-manual/docs/source/gui.rst

 +----------------------------+-------------------------------------------------------------+
 |**t**\ :sub:`ω`\ [**d**]    | Time of periastron passage                                  |
 +----------------------------+-------------------------------------------------------------+

+The Exo-Striker uses the equations discussed in Lee & Peale (2003, http://dx.doi.org/10.1086/375857).
+See, in particular, Equation (3) and the paragraph just above it for the orientation of the coordinate system

 Depending on the radio-buttons on the upper-right side of the panel, the planet parameters change as follows: